ConfederacyOfGaia/Gaia/players-guide.md

 There are two forms of writing in use:

 - The **Elvish alphabet**, which is used by Draconic, Elvish, Eshen, Kylven, and Zephyran.
 While the letter forms are identical among all of these languages, the words and grammar are radically different.
 Draconic traditionally has no written form, but the Great Golden Dragon embraced the Elvish alphabet as a method of writing it to distribute its Edicts.
-- The Giant <!-- and Orcish -->language is written using **hieroglyphic runes**.
+- The Giant language is written using **hieroglyphic runes**.
+These runes are extremely complicated, so learning to read and write them takes a separate language proficiency slot than learning to speak it.

 #### Literacy

 Most people in the Aurelian Empire are literate.
 Traditionally, children were taught collectively at the communal centers in each village or town.
 Since the coming of the Aurelian Empire, this is supplemented by traveling Eshen caravans that provide education wherever they travel.

-A notable exception are the Vellan, because the Vellan language doesn't have a written component.
+Two notable exceptions are the Vellan &mdash; the Vellan language doesn't have a written component &mdash; and the runes of the Giant language, which is complex enough that many who speak Giant never learn to read and write it.